Bhanditz/labs-preview/api/search.md

 | params | The header of the response will contain a params key, which lists the requested and default parameters of the API call. |
 | portal | `standard`, `facets`, and `breadcrumb` combined, plus additional fields over `standard` metadata set.
 See [metadata sets](/api/search/#metadata-sets). |

+### Reusability parameter

-### The possible values of the reusability parameter
+The possible values of the reusability parameters

 | Value | Description |
 |:------|:------------|